-- 1 In order to be admitted to the Master of International Tourism Management an applicant must have completed the following or equivalent: - (a) the Bachelor of International Tourism Management or - (b) the Graduate Diploma in International Tourism Management. - 2 An applicant must have completed 1(a) or 1(b) above with a B grade average or higher in papers at level 7. - 3 An applicant may be required to submit examples of previous academic work or to attend a selection interview.
+- In order to be admitted to the Master of International Tourism Management an applicant must have completed the Bachelor of International Tourism Management or other relevant degree, or an equivalent qualification. - 2 An applicant must have completed the entry qualification in 1 above with a B grade average or higher in papers at level 7.